TheCause/MidJourney_PromptHelper/README.md

 ![[screenshots/Successfully_copied.png]]

-- Cliquer sur "Open spreadsheet"
+- Click on "Open spreadsheet".
-- Renommer le nouveau "spreadsheet"
+- Rename the new spreadsheet
 ![[screenshots/rename_spreadsheet.png]]

 ## Export each document in HTML format